 — BBALLBREAKDOWN (@bballbreakdown) May 17, 2018

-Curry struggled throughout the Warriors’ 127-105 Game 2 loss, scoring 16 points on 7-for-19 shooting in 34 minutes.
+The Warriors guard struggled throughout the Warriors’ 127-105 Game 2 loss, scoring 16 points on 7-for-19 shooting in 34 minutes.
 Whatever magic concoction Curry and Head Coach Steve Kerr created when they first joined forces appears to fade as a novelty the moment stakes rise enough to pressure Golden State’s point guard.

-Kerr wrote off Curry’s lackluster performance, attributing it to a poor shooting night.
+Head coach Steve Kerr wrote off Curry’s lackluster performance, attributing it to a poor shooting night.
 (Curry was 1-for-8 from the 3-point line).
 But the back-to-back and first unanimous MVP in NBA history has now struggled on the big stage in two NBA Finals appearances and again last night, when the carelessness of the above turnover was eerily reminiscent of another:

 — Jesse Blanchard (@blanchardJRB) May 17, 2018

-Chris Paul and James Harden also revisited another theme from the Warriors’ Finals struggles prior to signing Kevin Durant, targeting Curry repeatedly by forcing switches with high ball screens and dropping him from the ranks of the elite to the hardwood floor.
+Paul and James Harden also revisited another theme from the Warriors’ Finals struggles prior to signing Kevin Durant, targeting Curry repeatedly by forcing switches with high ball screens and dropping him from the ranks of the elite to the hardwood floor.

-Look, this is your unanimous MVP?
+This is your unanimous MVP?

 CHRIS PAUL DID IT AGAIN OH MY LORD. pic.twitter.com/jWk67LwYmU